 1. Create both instance labels.
 In this example a chicken and its wing have been labeled using bounding boxes.

-2. Click the Edit classifications button for the object with the Relation attribute - in this example the chicken wing, as seen below.
+2. Click the Edit attributes button for the object with the Relation attribute - in this example the chicken wing.

 1. Click the Set relation… bar and select the instance you want to link the selected instance to.
 In this example the chicken and the wing appear on the same frame, and therefore appear under the This frame heading.
 Instances in different frames appear under the heading Rest.